IdaFaust/hsro-inf-fpk.github.io/assets/13-vorlesung/slides.md

  / \
 z   1
 ```
-]

 ---

 # Left Fold

 Look at that list again, doesn't it look oddly familiar?

-If we define `z` is the empty list, and `op` is the list constructor, you end up with the _reverse_ of the original list:
+If we define `z` as the empty list, and `op` is the list constructor, you end up with the _reverse_ of the original list:

 ```java
 foldl(list(1, 3, 3, 7), List.<Integer>empty(),